 The idea is that once the SQE is launched, the current solicitors’ qualification course (the Legal Practice Course [LPC]) will be phased out.
-One proposal is that anyone who starts their legal education before it’s introduced will be allowed to choose between the LPC or SQE pathway, as long as those using the current process complete it by 2032.
+Anyone who has started on their journey to becoming a solicitor before it’s introduced will be allowed to choose between the LPC or SQE pathway, as long as those using the current process complete it by 2032.

 The proposed SQE pathway will entail a new format altogether: